weaveworks-guides/weave-net-legacy/weave-cloud-microservices/includes/setup-kubernetes-sock-shop.md

 ### (Optional) Control Your Cluster From Machines Other Than The Master

-In order to get kubectl on (for example) your laptop to talk to your cluster, copy the `kubeconfig` file from your master to your laptop:
+In order to get `kubectl` on your laptop to talk to your cluster (as an example), copy the `kubeconfig` file from your master to your laptop:

 ~~~
 scp root@<master ip>:/etc/kubernetes/admin.conf .